 Expect to hear a lot about mitigation (reducing emissions), adaptation to the changing climate and loss and damage.
 The Paris Agreement (2015) set out a mechanism to reduce greenhouse gas emissions.
-Each country has to prepare a plan (called nationally determined contribution or NDC) to set out how it will reduce greenhouse gas emissions.
-NDCs have to be revised and strengthened every five years and the Glasgow COP sees the first revision.
-Unless the commitments in the current NDCs are strengthened and put into effect urgently there is no hope of limiting global warming to 2°C let alone 1.5°C.
+Every country prepared a plan (called a nationally determined contribution or NDC) setting out its commitment to reduce greenhouse gas emissions.
+NDCs are revised and strengthened every five years with CoP26 seeing the first revision.
+Unless the current NDCs are strengthened it will be very impossible to limit global warming to 2°C let alone 1.5°C.

 How can we get involved?

 Churches around Scotland are involved creating opportunities for everyone across Scotland, not just in Glasgow, before, during and after the COP.
 Faith groups are working with Climate Fringe to promote hospitality and transformation; to be good hosts to those coming to the COP; to listen and to learn from them; and from this to seek to change our lives, churches, the places we live, economy and action by our governments.
 Follow the links below for more details.

 Reflection, Learning, Prayer and Worship

 The Glasgow Multi Faith Declaration and the Scottish Religious Leaders commitment set out our commitment and call upon governments to take action.

 Glasgow Churches Together are encouraging churches across the city to get involved.

 Climate Sunday encourages all congregations to address climate change in worship, action and advocacy.
 Sign up and get involved!

 Creation Time 2021 offers wonderful resources from Eco Congregation Scotland and others around the world.